-Some releases of MySQL introduce changes to the structure of the grant tables to add new privileges or features.
-To make sure that you can take advantage of any new capabilities, update your grant tables to have the current structure whenever you update to a new version of MySQL.
+Some MySQL releases introduce changes to the structure of the grant tables to add new privileges or features.
+To make sure that you can take advantage of any new capabilities, update your grant tables to have the current structure whenever you upgrade MySQL.
 See mysql_upgrade — Check and Upgrade MySQL Tables.

-The following table shows the privilege names used at the SQL
+The following table shows the privilege names used in

 REVOKE statements, along with the